Cosmicjedi/linux-administration-mcp/README.md

 - **Compliance Ready**: Suitable for regulatory compliance requirements

 ### Best Practices
-1. Use SSH keys instead of passwords
+1. Use SSH keys instead of passwords when possible
+2. Integrate with a proper secret management system
-2. Regularly rotate SSH keys
+3. Regularly rotate SSH keys and passwords
-3. Review audit logs periodically
+4. Review audit logs periodically
-4. Use specific user accounts, not always root
+5. Use specific user accounts, not always root
-5. Implement network segmentation for sensitive servers
+6. Implement network segmentation for sensitive servers
-6. Enable firewall rules to restrict SSH access
+7. Enable firewall rules to restrict SSH access
-7. Use jump hosts for accessing production servers
+8. Use jump hosts for accessing production servers
-8. Set up log rotation and archiving for long-term storage
+9. Set up log rotation and archiving for long-term storage

 ## Log Format